 However, if you take the time to look up a photo of a monkey, you’ll discover that there are so many different species of monkeys, and that each species has distinctive features that you would never have been able to come up with on your own.
 That specificity of the image is what will make your image unique and informed.

-Drawing from photos does have a place in the artistic process
+Drawing from photos does have its place

 This is not to say that drawing from a photograph is WRONG and shouldn’t ever be practiced.
 Prof Lieu and many of the Teaching Artists here at Art Prof use photographs all the time in their artwork.